benhaub/ccsToCMake/README.md

 ### 1. Configure ccsProject.cmake to read your CCS project.

-Set SDK, SDK_LINK, CCS_PROJECT and SYSCONFIG_TYPE are set appropriately.
+Set SDK, SDK_LINK, CCS_PROJECT, CCS_PROJECT_LINK, and SYSCONFIG_TYPE appropriately.
 Their main purpose is to create a symbolic link to your CCS project and your SDK inside of your vscode project.

 ### 2. Configure toolchain.cmake paths